Blackhawks' Brian Campbell retires after 17 seasons in NHL: Three takeaways

 Chicago lacking experience at blue line

-The Blackhawks already traded Trevor van Riemsdyk and lost both Niklas Hjalmarsson and Johnny Oduya.
+The Blackhawks already parted with Trevor van Riemsdyk and lost both Niklas Hjalmarsson and Johnny Oduya.
 And while Campbell was left to sit on the free agent market since his one-year deal expired on July 1, his loss still magnifies Chicago's need for some veteran presence on defense.

 Campbell noted after the 2016-17 campaign that he'd either return to the Blackhawks or hang it up, so his departure isn't exactly surprising, but it still makes for notable news after a 1,082-game career that included 504 points and a Stanley Cup win between four teams.